General Liability Insurance

 - Personal injury: Coverage will be provided if you are harmed on the job.

 - Product reputation and recall: This can replace products that have been recalled or cover product loss if there is no replacement.
-Any loss caused by tampering or contamination is also covered.
+Loss caused by tampering or contamination may also be covered.

 - Property damage: If any property is damaged, this can assist in repair or replacement.